1. COMPLIANCE WITH ANTI-BRIBERY, ANTI-CORRUPTION AND SANCTIONS LEGISLATION

 ("Improper Payment Activity")

-To promote compliance with anti-corruption laws the companies’ countries of incorporation, the United States, and other relevant jurisdictions, no Representative shall undertake any Improper Payment Activity in respect of a foreign official, a domestic official, or a person doing business in the private sector.
+To promote compliance with anti-corruption laws the companies’ countries of incorporation, the US, and other relevant jurisdictions, no Representative shall undertake any Improper Payment Activity in respect of a foreign official, a domestic official, or a person doing business in the private sector.

 Representatives must respect and uphold all applicable Sanctions.
 This means being aware of the applicable restrictions, carrying out sanctions checking and being open and transparent about the underlying activities, individuals and payments.